Introduction:

 Assimilation: Plants absorb nitrates and ammonia from the soil through their roots.
 Once absorbed, these compounds are used to synthesize amino acids, nucleic acids, and other nitrogen-containing organic compounds.
 When animals eat these plants (or other animals), they assimilate the nitrogen into their own bodies for the same purposes.

 The nitrogen cycle is a closed loop that ensures the continuous availability of nitrogen in a form that can be utilized by living organisms.
-However, human activities such as the use of nitrogen-based fertilizers, burning fossil fuels, and deforestation are impacting this cycle, often leading to environmental issues like eutrophication and the greenhouse effect.
+However, human activities such as using nitrogen-based fertilizers, burning fossil fuels, and deforestation are impacting this cycle, often leading to environmental issues like eutrophication and the greenhouse effect.

 Phosphorus is vital for the formation of DNA, cell membranes, and bones.
 Unlike carbon and nitrogen, phosphorus lacks a gaseous phase.
 The cycle begins with the weathering of rocks that release phosphate into the soil and water.
 Plants absorb phosphate, which then passes through the food chain.
 It returns to the soil through waste and decomposition.
 Over time, sedimentation can turn back into rock, starting the cycle anew.